Staff

 His commitment to environmental and social sustainability is apparent in his career choices.
 A former Executive Director of the Berkeley Conservation and Energy Program, Tomas managed a collaborative project between The City of Berkeley and The Ecology Center created to assist ethnically diverse and underserved residents to conserve energy and reduce utility bills.
 As a member of the Peace Corps from 1988-1991, he was posted to Rabinal, Guatemala, as an Appropriate Technology specialist where, in addition to providing technical environmental consulting, he scheduled educational and cultural programming for local television and created videos on environmental and health issues.
 Tomas remained in Guatemala for an additional year at the conclusion of his volunteer work and made a 30-minute ethnographic documentary on a Mayan ritual, "La Cofradia".

-In 2007, Tomas joined the Burning Man Project as Environmental Education Coordinator for the Green Man Pavilion Expo, a project that provided an interactive, entertaining environment for Burning Man participants to learn about how green/clean technologies could be applied to their lives.
+In 2007, Tomas joined Burning Man as Environmental Education Coordinator for the Green Man Pavilion Expo, a project that provided an interactive, entertaining environment for Burning Man participants to learn about how green/clean technologies could be applied to their lives.

 Josie Schimke, Program and Development Assistant